The foundations of spectral computations via the Solvability Complexity Index hierarchy: Computational Examples

 for a polynomial $P$.
-In this case, the algorithms (which use a Hermite basis in the proof) reduce to computing the spectrum/pseudospectrum of infinite matrices $A$ acting on $l^2(\mathbb{N})$.
-From the comments in Example \ref{findf3} and recurrence relations for Hermite functions, we can choose a basis such that $f(n)-n\sim Cn^{(d-1)/d}$, where $f$ is the dispersion function and $C(d)$ a constant, such that $f$ also describes the off-diagonal sparsity structure of $A$ in the sense that $A_{n,k}=A_{k,n}=0$ if $k>f(n)$.
-Hence, this section also showcases the algorithms presented in \S \ref{gen_unbd} and the two different methods become equivalent.
-For the examples in this section, all error bounds were \textit{verified rigorously with interval arithmetic}.
+In this case, the algorithms of \S \ref{dfohjg} (which use a Hermite basis in the proof) reduce to computing the spectrum/pseudospectrum of infinite matrices $A$ acting on $l^2(\mathbb{N})$.
+From the comments in Example \ref{findf3} and recurrence relations for Hermite functions, we can choose a basis such that $f(n)-n\sim Cn^{(d-1)/d}$, where $f$ is the dispersion function in (\ref{bd_disp}) and $C(d)$ is a constant.
+We also choose $f$ so that it describes the off-diagonal sparsity structure of $A$, so that $A_{n,k}=A_{k,n}=0$ if $k>f(n)$.
+Hence, this section also showcases the algorithms presented in \S \ref{gen_unbd}, and the two different methods become equivalent.